lance28-beep/My-Notes-and-Learning/theOdinProject/javascript/organizingYourJavascriptCode.md

 Scope - is the term that refers to where things like variables and functions can be used in your code.

 ---
 Scope - variable access
+The concept of closure is the idea that functions retain their scope even if they are passed around and called outside of that scope
 Context - this